 In any personal finance journey, you will run into the distinction between wants vs. needs.
 If you are able to distinguish between the two, then your financial journey will be infinitely easier.
-If you aren’t able to determine the difference, then you might struggle to save for the things that really matter to you.
+If you cannot determine the difference, you might struggle to save for the things that really matter to you.

 Today we will examine the difference between wants and needs.
 Plus, how understanding this difference can affect your lifestyle.

 What is the difference between wants and needs?

 Let’s dive right into the characteristics of wants vs. needs.

 Needs are a requirement for your physical and mental wellness in this world.
 The needs you have will vary slightly based on your situation.
 But they will boil down to the essentials of food, shelter, healthcare expenses, clothing, and transportation.

 Anything that is essential to your survival is considered a need.
 If you couldn’t live without an item, then you’ll need to find a way to keep it in your budget.

 Wants are purchases that are not required to survive, but you’d like to have in your life.
 Basically, anything that isn’t a need can be considered a want.

 Of course, your mind might first jump to luxuries such as fancy trips or dinners at lavish restaurants.
 But many wants are hidden on a smaller scale, such as streaming services or an upgraded grocery shopping list.
 After all, you could find free entertainment at the library instead of paying for thousands of movies at your fingertips.
 And you could get by with rice and beans instead of enjoying a prime cut of steak.